MariosMoustakidis/Marketplace-Site/README.md

-A school project for a e-commerce/marketplace site using html, css and javascript.
+A school project for an e-commerce/marketplace site using html, css and javascript.